jeremjlr/MurphySecurity/README.md

 sudo raspi-config
 ```

-<p>Go to "System Options > Hostname" and change "raspberrypi" to "securitycore".</p>
+<p>Go to "System Options > Hostname" and change "raspberrypi" to "securitycore" or whatever name you want.</p>
 <p>Quit and reboot.</p>

 #### .NET